charlescorn/documentation/en/setup/getting_started.md

 `php /path/to/mautic/app/console mautic:campaigns:trigger`

+You will need to change /path/to/mautic/ to the location of your Mautic installation.
+You may also need to change php, depending on where php is instaled on your host.
+Contact your host if in doubt about the location of php.

 Review [Cron Jobs](./../setup/cron_jobs.html) for more information on these and other optional cron jobs.

 ## Step 3: Download the IP lookup service database